I2S9/Deep3D-OrganSeg/README.md

 # Deep3D-OrganSeg

 This project implements a 3D U-Net-based deep learning pipeline for automatic organ segmentation in CT scans using PyTorch and MONAI.
+The pipeline provides tools for data preprocessing, model training, and inference on medical imaging data.